mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-flask_on_apache.md

 Apache is one of the most popular HTTP servers on the internet, so is very full-featured and flexible to configure.
 However, its features and flexibility mean that it can be a bit tricky to set up.
 Another interesting problem also comes up at this point.
 Our Reporting App consists of a Flask web app mounted at the root level of the web server (e.g. localhost:5000/), and a Rest API mounted on a different port with a url prefix (e.g. localhost:5001/api/v1/).
 Here, however, we want both apps to run on port 80 and visit, in this example, `localhost/` for the web app and `localhost/api/v1/` for the Rest API.
 This means we need some way of multiplexing the two apps onto the same port, with the Apache server deciding whether to serve the web app or the Rest API, depending on which url is visited.

-Here, then are my experiences in setting up multiple Flask apps side by side via mod_wsgi on an Apache server.
+Here, then, are my experiences in setting up multiple Flask apps side by side via mod_wsgi on an Apache server.
+All of this was done on the CentOS 7 distribution of Linux.
+Depending on your distribution and version, files may have different names and/or locations.
+The gist of it, though, remains the same.

 ### Installing Apache and mod_wsgi
-Apache is listed in major Linux package managers, known by various names, including 'Apache2' and 'httpd'.
+Apache is listed in most major Linux package managers as various names, including 'Apache2' and 'httpd'.
 Installation on CentOS goes something like:

     # yum install httpd

 This should both download and start the `httpd` service.
-Navigate to your hosting server (you don't need a port number because by default Apache runs on port 80, the default port that web browsers visit). and you should see a placeholder web page.
+Navigate to your hosting server (you don't need a port number because by default Apache runs on port 80, the port that web browsers visit for HTTP). and you should see a placeholder web page.
 This is an HTML page being served (on CentOS 7, at least) by an Apache configuration called `welcome.conf`, which can be found in `/etc/httpd/conf.d`. `conf.d` is the main folder you'll be working in for configuring Apache. `/etc/httpd/conf` contains the main `httpd.conf` config file, but you shouldn't normally need to edit it.

 Firstly, however, we need mod_wsgi.
 This is the module that allows WSGI-compatible web apps to run on Apache.
 At first, I tried installing it centrally:

     # yum install httpd-mod_wsgi

-This creates a `mod_wsgi.so` file in `/etc/httpd/modules` and a config file in `/etc/httpd/conf.modules.d`:
+This creates a `mod_wsgi.so` file in `/etc/httpd/modules` and a config file in `/etc/httpd/conf.modules.d`, which looks something like:

-10-mod_wsgi.conf:

     LoadModule wsgi_module /etc/httpd/modules/mod_wsgi.so